The only way to ensure that the airline will give you a refund for your canceled flight is to buy a refundable airfare.

 Refundable plane tickets are not only extremely expensive compared to non-refundable fares, they are also NOT the only way to get a flight cancellation refund.

-The coronavirus outbreak has caused many flights to be cancelled.
-If your flight was cancelled because of COVID-19, you may get a refund from the airline.
+The coronavirus outbreak has caused many flights to be canceled.
+If your flight was canceled because of COVID-19, you may get a refund from the airline.

 We'll cover refundable airline tickets (although these are a no-brainer), non-refundable flights, and how you can get refunded for schedule change.

-By the way, if your flight is cancelled, you can get a compensation for the flight cancellation.
+By the way, if your flight is canceled, you can get a compensation for the flight cancellation.
 A refund is different from a compensation and you can get both from the airline:

 Here's a detailed table of content, in case you want to jump directly to what's most important to you:

-- Coronavirus: Can you Get a Refund for your Cancelled Flight?
+- Coronavirus: Can you Get a Refund for your Canceled Flight?

-- What are your Rights when Your Flight is Cancelled?
+- What are your Rights when Your Flight is Canceled?